 A sewage treatment system must be installed by a registered sewage installer or the homeowner.
-A list of currently registered sewage installers is available by contacting Ann Moorehead, Environmental Administrative Assistant.
-Contact a registered sewage installer and they will be able to design your sewage treatment system based on your site and soil evaluation.
+A list of currently registered sewage installers is available by contacting Noel Dunn, Environmental Administrative Assistant, or call 454-9741 extension 221.
+Contact a registered sewage installer to design your sewage treatment system based on your site and soil evaluation.
 An installer will typically complete a layout plan.
-Some system designs will require the system owner to fill out an operations permit application and obtain an annual operations permit.

-The Site and Soil Evaluation and system design need to be submitted to the health department along with the Application for Site Review and Sewage Treatment System Permit.
-The application includes the fees required for the site review and permit.
-Along with your application you must also provide verification of your address from the GIS office.
-The GIS office is located on the 3rd floor of the courthouse.
+Submit the Site and Soil Evaluation and the System Design to the health department along with the Application for Site Review and Sewage Treatment System Permit.
+This application includes fees required for the site review and permit.
+Verification of your address is also needed from the GIS office located at the Muskingum County Courthouse (3rd Floor).

 4. Plumbing Permit

-Once the site and soil evaluation, system design, and applications are submitted, a sanitarian will review the information and conduct a site review.
-When the system design is approved, the permit will be mailed to the individual who signed for the permit.
-This permit is valid for 1 year from the date of approval.
+Once the Site and Soil Evaluation, System Design, and Applications are submitted, a sanitarian will conduct a site review.
+When the System Design is approved, the permit will be mailed to the individual who signed for the permit.
+This permit is valid for one year from the date of approval.
 The system may now be installed.

-The board of health shall inspect a completed installation or alteration.
+The Board of Health must inspect a completed installation or alteration.
 The registered installer must call the health department for an inspection before covering the system.
 The registered installer must also provide an as-built record at the time of the inspection.
-The board of health shall approve an installation or alteration upon the satisfactory completion of all work and documentation.
+The Board of Health shall approve an installation or alteration upon the satisfactory completion of all work and documentation.